 - 1 bird's eye chili (sliced)

 - Stir together the dark soy sauce, light soy sauce, fish sauce, oyster sauce, brown sugar, ground pepper, and water in a bowl or a measuring cup and set aside.

 - Notes: You can use 4 teaspoon of all-purpose soy sauce in place of dark and light soy sauce.
 Skip the fish sauce and oyster sauce for a vegan version.

 - Cook the rice noodles according to package directions.
 Drain and set aside.

 - Heat vegetable oil in a wok.

-- Add the sauce, cooked noodles and chicken and mix everything well.
+- Add the sauce mixture and the cooked noodles to the wok and toss everything well.

 - You might see a little liquid at the bottom, but it will get absorbed by the noodles in a few minutes.
 Transfer the noodles to a serving bowl and top with crushed peanuts, sliced chilies, and Thai basil.
 Serve hot.

 I made Drunken Noodles for the 1st time and they were delicious!
 I used about a lb. of Rib Eye and added carrots & zucchini cut in matchsticks.
 I was disappointed that I could only find medium flat rice noodles, but they were just fine.
 I’m going to make it again and add a little seasoning next time, maybe Montreal.